-Command Description
+Methods Description

 ClosePrompt Closes a prompt opened by the PromptUser function.

 920i Method Signature:

 820i procedure ClosePrompt;

 880

 1280

 DisplayStatus Displays the string msg in the front panel status message area.
 The length of string msg should not exceed

 920i 32 characters.

+820i

+880 Note On the 880 indicator, the message will scroll across the available six digit display.

-820i Method Signature:
+1280 Method Signature:

-880 procedure DisplayStatus (msg : String);
+procedure DisplayStatus (msg : String);

-1280 Parameters:
+Parameters:

 [in] msg Display text

 GetEntry Retrieves the user entry from a programmed prompt.

 920i Method Signature:

 820i function GetEntry : String;

 880

 1280

-PromptUser Opens the alpha entry box and places the string msg in the user prompt area.
+PromptUser 920i Opens the alpha entry box and places the string msg in the user prompt area.
+Method Signature:

-920i Method Signature:

 820i function PromptUser (msg : String) : SysCode;

 880 Parameters:

 1280 [in] msg Prompt text SysCode values returned:

 SysRequestFailed The prompt could not be opened.

-SysoK The function completed successfully.
+SysOK The function completed successfully.

 SelectScreen Selects the configured screen, N, to show on the indicator display.

 920i Method Signature:

 820i function SelectScreen (N : Integer) : SysCode;

 1280 Parameters:

-1200 [in] N Screen number
+[in] N Screen number

 SysCode values returned:

 SysInvalidRequest The value specified for N is less than 1 or greater than 10.

-SysOK The function completed successfully.
+0.15.1 SysOK The function completed successfully.

 SetEntry Sets the user entry for a programmed prompt.
 This procedure can be used to provide a default value for

 920i entry box text when prompting the operator for input.
 Up to 1000 characters can be specified.

 820i

-880 Note For the 1280, call SetEntry before opening the prompt with PromptUser.
+880 1280 Note For the 1280, call SetEntry before opening the prompt with PromptUser.

-1280

 Method Signature:

 procedure SetEntry (S : String);

-Table 5-17 Display Operation Commands
+Table 5.17 Diantan On sugging Matheda

 Table 5-17.
-Display Operation Commands
+Display Operation Methods